openfun/richie/docs/tls-connection.md

 ## Purpose

-By default in the docker-compose environment for development, Richie is hosted on `localhost:8070` and uses a fake LMS backend (`base.BaseLMSBackend`) as you can see if you check the `RICHIE_LMS_BACKENDS` setting in `env.d/development`.
+By default in the docker compose environment for development, Richie is hosted on `localhost:8070` and uses a fake LMS backend (`base.BaseLMSBackend`) as you can see if you check the `RICHIE_LMS_BACKENDS` setting in `env.d/development`.